 Though most have a basic understanding of where the Asian continent is on our planet, there are many interesting facts about its boundaries and position that are worth further inspection.
 As a point of fact, many don’t realize that the borders of Asia don’t necessarily dictate the borders of the countries in Asia!

-- Asia is bordered by three of the world’s oceans—the Indian Ocean to the south, the Pacific Ocean to the east, and the Arctic Ocean to the north.
+- Asia is bordered by three of the world’s oceans — the Indian Ocean to the south, the Pacific Ocean to the east, and the Arctic Ocean to the north.

 - Because of where the continent is located on the planet, Asia is very diverse when it comes to climate.
-Southern regions, closer to the equator, can reach tropical temperature, while northern regions, closer to the arctic circle, are quite frigid!
+Southern regions, closer to the equator, can reach tropical temperatures, while northern regions, closer to the arctic circle, are quite frigid!

 - Indians, Japanese, and Chinese frequently garner the most pop-culture attention, when it comes to Asian representation.
 But did you know that Iraqis, Siberian-Russians, and even New Guineans are all considered people of the Asian continent?

 - The country of Bhutan, found in Asia, is the only country in the world to have exclusively banned the use of tobacco.

 - China is the planet’s third-largest country.
 In spite of this fact, it only has one single time-zone!